Sankarshan25/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis

-This project deals with the followong:
+This project deals with the following:

 1. Analysed total cases, deaths, recovered and active cases.
 2. Performed EDA on the data.